OSGConnect/OUTDATED-tutorial-fsurf/README.md

 ### Get output from a completed workflow

+See the workflow is completed.
+In the event of completion, the staus of the workflow should be `Success` as follows

+     $ fsurf --list
+     Current workflows
+     Subject    Workflow             Submit time          Cores Used      Status
+     test       20160119T100055-0600 10:00 01-19-2016     2               Success

-Run the command below to get the output from a workflow that’s completed:
+Run the command below to get the output of the completed workflow `20160119T100055-0600`:

      $ fsurf --output --id 20160119T100055-0600